JaredR6/Automagy/README.md

 Automagy
 ========

 This is a fan attempt at recreating Automagy for Thaumcraft 6.
-More general information and download links for the mod can be found on [the Minecraft Forum thread](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/wip-mods/2125369-tc4-5-addon-automagy-automation-and-logistics-v2).
+More general information and download links for the original mod for Thaumcraft 4 and 5 can be found on [the Minecraft Forum thread](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/wip-mods/2125369-tc4-5-addon-automagy-automation-and-logistics-v2).

 **This branch is for the _Automagy 3.x_ versions for Minecraft 1.12.2 (Thaumcraft 6 Beta).**